rimelek/learn-docker/pages/advanced/volume-locations.rst

 You can use it without Docker Desktop to simply open a shell in a container or even open a project in a container.

-More information is in the `documentation <https://code.visualstudio.com/docs/containers/overview>`_.
+More information is in the `documentation of VSCode about containers <https://code.visualstudio.com/docs/containers/overview>`_.

 Visual Studio Code dev containers
 +++++++++++++++++++++++++++++++++